tensorflow/tensorflow/g3doc/Rationale.md

 Index types are not allowed as elements of `vector`, `tensor` or `memref` type.
 Index types are intended to be used for platform-specific "size" values and may appear in subscripts, sizes of aggregate types and affine expressions.
-They are also tightly coupled with `affine_apply` and load/store operations; having `index` type is a necessary precondition of a value to be acceptable by these operations.
+They are also tightly coupled with `affine.apply` and load/store operations; having `index` type is a necessary precondition of a value to be acceptable by these operations.
 While it may be useful to have `memref<?xindex>` to express indirect accesses in MLFunctions, e.g. sparse matrix manipulations or lookup tables, it